-Telling the Story of Science In this overview of my books and my writing process, pose the questions I ask ocean scientists and the questions I’d like to ask marine animals.
+Telling the Story of Science In this overview of my books and my writing process, I pose the questions I ask ocean scientists and the questions I’d like to ask marine animals.
 I challenge students to think about the questions they’d ask if they had the chance.
-I emphasize the importance of accuracy in writing nonfiction—while admitting that these facts may change as scientists learn more.
+I emphasize the importance of accuracy in writing nonfiction—while emphasizing that these facts may change as scientists learn more.
 I feature my interviews with researchers, new discoveries and theories, and my own adventures with dolphins, sharks, and octopuses in order to capture the excitement of doing science.

 Shark Expedition Underwater Photographer Jeff Rotman’s exploits and encounters with various species of sharks read like adventure stories, except that they are real!
 In five new books, we share his personal anecdotes and insights from 40 years of diving with nearly 100 different shark species, including great white sharks, whale sharks, basking sharks, manta rays, tiger sharks, scalloped hammerheads, silkies, and many more.

 Searching for Sea Monsters: Giant Squid, Giant Octopus, and Their Kin A centuries-long quest for the giant squid weaves through myths, whaling captains’ journals, and scientific expeditions.
 Also meet other present-day sea monsters: the Humboldt squid, the rare colossal squid, and the captivating aquarium favorite, the Pacific giant octopus.